ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_reference.md

 #### Coming from other engines

 Other engines also have good sources of documentation for Lua.
-Check out our [other-engines](other_engines.md) page that has a few hints on what's different between them and **Core**.
+Check out [Coming to Core from Other Platforms](other_platforms.md) for a few hints on what's different in **Core**.

 ## Basics